PA

 The Crane Game

-As soon as Magdalena is in her home, she goes to her laptop and finds an online simulator.
-In this case, each crane game attempt is simulated as a number between and Since the odds of winning are one out of ten, then one out of ten numbers will represent a success.
+After she got home, Magdalena thought of making a crane game simulator mobile game.
+She coded each attempt at the crane game as the generation of a random number between and Since the odds of winning are one out of ten, one out of the ten numbers represents a success.

 Using the data from the simulation, what is the experimental probability of getting at least one plush doll when spending to play the crane game?